flancia-coop/doc.anagora.org/social-coop-tech-group.md

         - https://social.coop/@judell/110370271304116328
             - we probably need some tuning of rate limiting in general?
             - Flancian and Akshay tried to reproduce with https://gist.github.com/judell/fc50a0eb14017adb78249c941556758a and couldn't -- until actually making 300 requests
-            - The user reported hitting this way waaay earlier though
+            - judell@ reported hitting this way waaay earlier though
             - Mastodon still hardcodes this: https://github.com/mastodon/mastodon/blob/46ad7fea9d67631f54dd1ef45114a08cd2c5db73/config/initializers/rack_attack.rb#L49
             - Hypothesis:
                 - Maybe they're reusing the API key *or* they're making a lot of requests for the web interface?